zesty-io/live-editor/CONTRIBUTING.md

 ## Using the Project's Standard Commit Messages

 This project is using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) standard.
-Please follow these steps to ensure your commit messages are standardized:
+Please run the following command to ensure your commit messages are standardized:

 ```jsx